 Find information on our funded work, grants to translate scientific discoveries into new thereapies, and osteosarcoma science to identify new treatment options for osteosarcoma patients for whom first-line therapy has failed.

 Osteosarcoma patients shouldn’t have to face the reality that no new treatments have been approved for OS in almost 40 years.
 Find information on how we’re supporting patients through the OSI Hotline and pursuing strategies to capitalize on the latest developments in improving the outcomes for patients.

 The OSI was initially conceived at an osteosarcoma expert panel conference held in Jackson Hole, Wyoming in the summer of 2015.
 Over the course of the conference, the evidence showed that there had been no progress in osteosarcoma treatments over the past ten years (in fact, over the past 35 years).
 A stark consensus emerged that the existing, traditional paradigm for seeking advancements had failed and a new paradigm was needed.

 OSI Connect (formerly OSI Hotline) is a free resource for patients who have been diagnosed with osteosarcoma or suffered a relapse after inital treatment.
 These events are devastating and overwhelming, and start a desperate pursuit to gain knowledge and understanding.
 Often people turn first to the internet but encounter an avalanche of search results with no way to assess their accuracy, quality, or applicability.
 This resource helps patients and their families find answers to their questions from experienced, knowledgeable osteosarcoma expert physicians about all aspects of the disease, including available treatments and possible side effects, as well as helpful advice for getting the most out of your visits with your treating physician.
+Se Habla Español.

 Mother of Osteosarcoma Patient